svinay1/grb-grant-applet-project/README.md

    ```

 **To "run" the code:**

-Open the desired HTML file using a browser of your choosing.
+open the desired HTML file using a browser of your choosing.